iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 The below dashboard shows the current state of Anchor Protocol.

 ### Key Metrics
-* Borrowers have put up 78 million bLUNA as collateral, which is worth close to billion dollars💰 🔥
+* Borrowers have put up 78 million bLUNA as collateral, which is worth close to billion dollars🔥
 * Uptrend in both amount borrowed and protocol usage 📈
 * LTV ratio is at a healthy 25.5 % ❇️ with 245 million 💰 outstanding debt.
 * So far 15K borrowers have borrowed close to 1.1 billion 💰 🔥